Learn / Blog / Article

 But didn’t we just say how useful NPS is?
 Yes.
 And it is.
 As long as you understand its limitations.

 NPS may not be a predictor of referrals, but it can help you to find good indicators of churn (for example, by analyzing negative responses - more on that in the next section).
 It helps you see trouble coming, sort of like sonar on a boat.
 You can spot the iceberg in time to course-correct, at the individual user level and on the ‘macro’ level of what affects a number of users.

 It helps - a lot - to have a more comprehensive picture than a 1-10 user rating.
 For that, we decided to ask follow-up questions.

-Once Jon took the lead to set up our first NPS polls, he researched which follow-up questions to ask.
+Once Jon took the lead to set up our first NPS surveys, he researched which follow-up questions to ask.

-He set up our poll to show different follow-up questions depending on how users respond.
+He set up our survey to show different follow-up questions depending on how users respond.